camera-mc-dev/mc_opensim/opensim_install_notes.md

 ## Issues at run-time

-To avoid problems with "Type 3 (and 7) not supported" when loading `.c3d` files, make sure that you are using OpenSim with a version `> 4.0`
+To avoid problems with "Type 3 (and 7) not supported" when loading `.c3d` files, make sure that you are using EZC3D with a version `>= 1.3.8`.
+Note that if you go _too_ new, then OpenSim (up to 4.4) won't build - so pick your versions with care.

 ## Issues during dependency build for OpenSim Core: